bluetree-service/event/doc/event_log.md

 all events or only specified one.
 All logs by default are stored in specified log file given in configuration.
-To do that you can use `log_events` config given into `__constructor` or special method `enableEventLog`.
+To do that you can use `log_events` config given into `__constructor` or special method `setEventLog` with parameter with `true` value.
 That allow lo log events, by default log all events.

 Event is using by default `bluetree-service/simple-log` library in the newest available version.